-Though it can be hard to leave your best friend behind when traveling, at a good boarding house dogs often receive more exercise and attention than most owners have time to provide at home.
+Though it can be hard to leave your best friend behind when traveling, a good boarding house can provide dogs with more exercise and attention than most owners have time to provide at home.
 Lots of play and socializing at kennels helps to minimize the stress that many dogs feel while apart from their owners.

 Does the kennel have a good reputation?

 Some sites recommend checking the yellow pages for kennels, but that advice is both outdated and, well, kind of a crapshoot.
 There is simply no way to tell how well a kennel takes care of dogs by looking at an advertisement.